Main menu

 The project team initiated community outreach spring 2024, and will continue to solicit feedback on the design and programming of the facility through fall 2024.
 For more information on public meetings please see the Recreation and Park Department’s website.

-The project is currently going through the environmental review process with the San Francisco Planning Department, which includes a review by the Historic Preservation Division.
+The project has completed the environmental review process with the San Francisco Planning Department, which includes review by the Historic Preservation Division.
 Additionally, the design team has presented the project to the Civic Design Review Committee for the conceptual review and will continue with the Civic Design Review process through the remainder of the design phase.

 Explore the other ESER 2020 Bond Components